Creamy and nutty. Stone fruits and caramel.

-Sometimes when making a purchasing decision you just have to go with your gut.
-For us this was easy when we met Gabriel from Daterra Estate earlier this year at cupping and info event.
-Daterra are one of the big guns in the world of Brazilian specialty coffee.
-They are using advanced agronomy and processing techniques which enable them to select coffees at various stages of ripeness and process them accordingly..
+This is our third year of buying this coffee from the Daterra farm in Brazil.
+Daterra are one of the big guns in the world of Brazilian specialty coffee and use advanced agronomy and processing techniques which enable them to select coffees at various stages of ripeness and process them accordingly..
 This is all done automatically and nothing is wasted.
 60% of the whole estate is maintained as a nature reserve.

 Picking occurs typically with 40-60% ripe coffee on the tree, with 5% green, 10% underripe, and the rest tree dried.
 Each brings its own unique characteristics to a coffee, so a sample is picked, processed and roasted to check taste is as expected before the order is given to pick the specific lot.
 Sorting is done on a specially adapted wet mill, first with density sorting that removes overripes,then with the drier and natural beans being sorted from the ripes, underripes and greens.